maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 In 2013, I was asked to be part of a conference agenda committee.
 Since, I have been part of a couple more, for conferences in different parts of the world.

-Being "on the other side" of a Call for Papers has been very interesting, and thought me that this is a difficult job.
+Being "on the other side" of a Call for Papers has been very interesting, and taught me that this is a difficult job.
 There's lots of reading, discussion, re-reading and more discussion involved.
 At some point there comes the rewarding bit of accepting sessions to the agenda, and the part I hate the most: having to reject sessions.

 Having been a speaker for a long time and having submitted talks to lots of conferences, I have been part of both: the accepted sessions, and very often also of the rejected sessions.